-Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) 1 Implications for the NDP and SEA Herefordshire Housing Land Availability Assessment (SHLAA) Evidence 2015 The HELAA aims to justify site allocations in plans by: • Identifying sites which are capable of delivering housing development • Assessing sites for their housing potential; and • Predicting when a site could be developed for housing.
-In terms of Holmer and Shelwick the SCHLAA allocates a number of sites in the area allocated as the urban extension.
-These are outlined in the Hereford Housing and Economic Land Availability Assessment (HELAA) September 2015 Air Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Population and human health Soil Water The SHLAA assesses the potential availability of land for housing in the wider HMA.
-The Holmer and Shelwick NDP should be informed by the findings of the SHLAA.
+Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) 1 Implications for the NDP and SEA Herefordshire Housing Land Availability Assessment (SHLAA) Evidence 2019 The HELAA aims to justify site allocations in plans by: • Identifying sites which are capable of delivering housing development • Assessing sites for their housing potential; and • Predicting when a site could be developed for housing.
+In terms of Edwyn Ralph the 2019 SHLAA identifies that: • 2 sites with low potential during the plan period.
+(HLAA/028/001, HLAA/049/001) • There needs to be proportional housing growth of 15% in the Edwyn Ralph area.
+Air Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Population and human health Soil Water The SHLAA assesses the potential availability of land for housing in As The Edwyn Ralph NDP should be informed by the findings of the SHLAA.

 Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) 1 Implications for the NDP and SEA Herefordshire Local Housing Market Assessment (LHMA) Evidence 2013 Builds on an earlier Strategic Housing Market Assessment (SHMA) developed for Herefordshire and Shropshire.
 Its purpose is to inform the Local Plan's policies regarding housing need and demand (for market and affordable housing) within each of the 7 Housing Market Areas (HMAs) in Herefordshire between 2011 and 2031 The LHMA uses 7 HMAs as the geography for presenting data.
-The LHMA uses 7 HMAs as the geography for presenting data.
-Holmer and Shelwick falls within the Hereford HMA.
-Here, the study reveals that: • 58% of households are unable to afford market housing. • There is an annual requirement for 417 affordable dwellings between 2012 and 2017. • Higher proportion of the HMA population is of working age (62%) compared to the county average of (61%). • The proportion of the population above retirement age is slightly below average (19% compared to 22% across Herefordshire) • The study identifies that, in rural parts of the Hereford HMA, there is a need for: 1215 market houses 654 affordable houses Air Biodiversity Climatic factors Cultural heritage Flora and fauna Population Soil Water The LHMA provides an indication of housing needs and affordability within the Hereford HMA.
+Edwyn Ralph falls within the Bromyard HMA.
+Bromyard HMA.
+Bromyard HMA.
+Here, the study reveals that: 57% of households are unable to afford market housing.
+There is an annual requirement for 56 affordable dwellings between 2012 and 2017.
+The study identifies that, in rural parts of the HMA, there is a need for: 403 market houses 17 affordable houses.
+The study highlights that within the Bromyard HMA the overall estimated housing need by size 2012-2017 is as follows: Bed - 46%, 2 bed -30%, 3 bed - 8%, 4 bed - minus 16% Air Biodiversity Climatic factors Cultural heritage Flora and fauna Population Soil Water The LHMA provides an indication of housing needs and affordability within the Bromyard HMA.
 It provides evidence that could be used to inform policies or market and affordable housing requirements in the NDP.